hatrinht72/Multiome_sc_ATAC_RNAseq_analysis/3_Secondary_Analysis/1_Loading_data.md

   annotation = annotations
 )
 ```
-So now we can move to next part : workflow for ATAC&RNA
+So now we can move to next part : Filtering